Skip to main content

 Background

-In Procore, the term Retention refers to the practice of withholding of a portion of a contract amount until the work is deemed satisfactorily complete.
+In Procore, the term Retainage refers to the practice of withholding of a portion of a contract amount until the work is deemed satisfactorily complete.
 The withheld amount is specified in an agreement between the contracting party (the party paying for the work) and a contracted party (the person or company performing the work).
 A common practice is to withhold 5-10% of a contract's total value until a milestone is reached.
 Then, the withheld amount can be released as a progress payment.
 When work is substantially complete, the withheld amount can be released as a final payment.

 Things to Consider